 Numerous conditions from serious traumatic injuries to minor skin tumours may require surgical intervention.
 Depending on the severity or site of the condition, the procedure may be able to be performed standing or may require a general anaesthetic.

-Cambridge Equine Hospital has facilities and veterinarians available to cater for all general surgery scenarios.
+Cambridge Equine Hospital has the facilities, equipment, and skilled veterinarians available to cater for all general surgery scenarios.